snel-repo/autolfads/docs/theory.md

 ##What is AutoLFADS?
 AutoLFADS is the training of LFADS with a PBT framework for HP optimization.
 While LFADS will struggle in being applied to less-structured behaviors or brain areas not primarily governed by intrinsic dynamics, AutoLFADS with its HP optimization can achieve good performance in these diverse datasets.

+### Extension of AutoLFADS for modeling EMG activity
+Coming soon

+## What is RADICaL?
+RADICaL is an extension of AutoLFADS for application to 2-photon (2p) calcium imaging data.
+It incorporates two major innovations over AutoLFADS.
+First, RADICaL's observation model was modified to better account for the statistics of deconvolved calcium events.
+Second, RADICaL integrated a novel neural network training strategy, selective backpropagation through time (SBTT), that exploits the staggered timing of 2p sampling of neuronal populations to recover network dynamics with high temporal precision.